- 1 Background

 According to a biography written by him in 2013, Stimson “has “advised the UK Government, World Health Organization, UNAIDS [Joint United Nations Programme on HIV/AIDS], UNODC [United Nations Office on Drugs and Crime], World Bank and others on issues relating to drugs and addiction.
 He was a member of the National Institute for Health and Care Excellence [NICE up to 2013] working group that recently prepared guidelines on tobacco harm reduction.
 He has no competing interests."

-Tobacco Industry Links
+Direct and Indirect Tobacco Industry Links

 At a NICE Programme Development Group (PDG) for Tobacco Harm Reduction meeting in 2011, Stimson declared he had "received hospitality from British American Tobacco staff and has reciprocated." as well as “declared that last year he attended a Christmas drinks receptions at British American Tobacco Ltd”.

-At the February 2013 NICE meeting, Stimson also “declared that he is the director of a company called Knowledge Action Change, which has requested and received development funding from Nicoventures for a project to support smoking cessation in a closed setting.”
+At a February 2013 NICE meeting, Stimson also “declared that he is the director of a company called Knowledge Action Change, which has requested and received development funding from Nicoventures for a project to support smoking cessation in a closed setting.”
 Nicoventures was set up by BAT in 2010.
 Stimson is largely transparent about these links in the academic literature although he describes Nicoventures only as an e-cigarette company rather than a company set up, and wholly owned, by BAT.

 For example, one such declaration says: “A company of which G.S.
 [Gerry Stimson] is a director has received a research feasibility grant from an electronic cigarette company developing a new nicotine delivery device.”